Financials boost Indian shares; U.S. inflation data eyed

 Investors were also looking for the outcome of the European Central Bank meeting where policymakers are expected to keep rates unchanged.

-In Mumbai trading, Bajaj Finance Ltd (BJFN.NS), State Bank of India (SBI.NS) and HDFC Ltd (HDFC.NS) were among the top boosts to the Nifty 50, gaining between 0.7% and 7.3%.
+In Mumbai trading, Bajaj Finance Ltd, State Bank of India and HDFC Ltd were among the top boosts to the Nifty 50, gaining between 0.7% and 7.3%.

-The Nifty PSU Bank Index (.NIFTYPSU), which tracks state-run banks, was a top performer among other sub-indexes with a 2.40% gain at close.
+The Nifty PSU Bank Index, which tracks state-run banks, was a top performer among other sub-indexes with a 2.40% gain at close.
 It has lost 0.16% so far this week.

-Shares of Infosys Ltd (INFY.NS), which have risen in five of the last eight trading sessions, rose 0.6%, lifting the Nifty IT index (.NIFTYIT) up 0.94%.
+Shares of Infosys Ltd, which have risen in five of the last eight trading sessions, rose 0.6%, lifting the Nifty IT index up 0.94%.
 The index has gained nearly 3% this week.

 Meanwhile, India reported 94,052 new COVID-19 infections in the last 24 hours, staying below 100,000 cases for the third straight day.